cd606/tm_basic/README.md

 boost and spdlog may be installed through Linux package manager, or through vcpkg (for both Windows and Linux), then made detectable for meson by providing pkg_config file (for Windows, pkg-config-lite works fine with meson).
 For Linux, vcpkg-generated pkg_config files usually work, but for Windows, hand-written pkg_config files may be needed.

 nlohmann_json and simdjson are required for Json serialization/deserialization functionalities.
 This package also supports CBOR and protobuf serialization/deserialization, but those are directly implemented in wire protocol format and does not depend on libraries.

+For simdjson that is installed via vcpkg on Windows, for some reason, ${VCPKG_ROOT}/buildtrees/simdjson/src/${SIMDJSON_VERSION}/singleheader/simdjson.cpp has *not* been compiled into the library (as of version v1.0.2-054cb6851f.clean).
+So, if an app uses simdjson functionality and needs to be compiled on Windows, then this file needs to be added to the source list of the app, otherwise there will be link errors.